Save the date: Thursday, November 5 - Friday, November 6, 2015!

 Since the education technology profession is constantly evolving, CoSN conducts its IT Leadership survey annually.
-The survey provides valuable information about how education leaders are leveraging technology to achieve engaging learning environments and paints a picture of potential changes in the field.
+The survey provides valuable information about how education leaders are leveraging technology and paints a picture of potential changes in the field.
 Look to us for your comprehensive overview of technology trends, challenges, and priorities!
 The results of the survey will inform the decisions we make to serve our members going forward.
 Our IT Leadership survey is sponsored by SchoolDude and conducted in partnership with MDR.

 Over the past decade, ed tech professionals have transformed themselves from IT specialists into strategic leaders whose work plays a critical role in all aspects of education.
 We're excited to see what the next decade has in store!

 Please fill out the form below to download your free copy of the 2015 IT Leadership Survey Report.